Genesis Electrified G80 Review & Prices

 And there are plenty of buttons, too.
 Rather than going all-screen like the i5 or EQE, the Electrified G80 features a full panel of climate controls, as well as an infotainment screen that’s predominantly controlled through a rotary dial rather than by reaching out and touching it.

 Not everything works perfectly - some functions are hidden too far down in the menu system, for example, and the ultra-wide aspect isn’t the best for following map directions.
-The digital dials, too, feel a bit gimmicky - their smart eye-tracking 3D feature is a bit headache-inducing.
-But on the whole, this is a very pleasant car to spend time in.
+But generally this is a fantastic interior befitting a luxury model.

 Electric range, charging and tax

-The Genesis Electrified G80 has a maximum range of 323 miles from its 87.2kWh battery pack.
-That represents a pretty poor return as the BMW i5 can return up to 382 miles and the Mercedes EQE over 400 from similarly-sized batteries.
+The Genesis Electrified G80 has a maximum range of 354 miles from its 94.5kWh battery pack.
+That represents a pretty poor return as the BMW i5 can return up to 382 miles and the Mercedes EQE over 400 from smaller batteries.

 One thing worth noting is that Genesis, like its Hyundai parent company, tends to be pretty accurate with its range reporting.
 So while the BMW i5 might only get around 300 miles from its official 382-mile figure, we found the Electrified G80 managed about 290-300 miles as well despite its lower official range.